Camp fYrefly for Southern Alberta: June 30 - July 3, 2020

 - Tell us about yourself and why you want to volunteer at Camp fYrefly?
 How would this role fit into specific goals you have?

 - Please list any life/volunteer/work experience that applies to this role (consider certifications, training, youth engagement, activism, artistic experience, involvement with groups, etc.).

 - Describe two or three practices that are important when mentoring 2SLGBTQ+ youth who have diverse, intersecting identities at Camp fYrefly.

 - At Camp fYrefly we are committed to working towards social justice as a community of campers and volunteers.
 How does volunteering at camp fit within your values about social justice?

 - If you volunteered at camp before, please tell us how coming back to camp will help you reach your goals.
 What skills and support can you offer to new volunteers?
 If not, please skip this question.

 Camp fYrefly is committed to diversity and representation within our camper and volunteer teams.
-We especially welcome applications from queer individuals of colour, two-spirit and/or indigenous people, people with disabilities and trans-feminine people.
+We especially welcome applications from queer individuals of colour, two-spirit people, indigenous people, people with disabilities, and trans-feminine people.

-Please use the following links to access the applications.
+Please use the following links to access the ADULT VOLUNTEER APPLICATIONS: